salesagility/SuiteCRM/tests/README.md

 #### Using Docker Compose with the Selenium Hub

 You can configure selenium using docker compose.
-Please ensure you have the following in your DockerCompose file.
+Please ensure you have the following in your docker-compose.yml file.

 <pre>
  selenium-hub: